susconnor/AWS-CloudFormation-HomeLab/README.md

       EnableDnsSupport: true
       EnableDnsHostnames: true
 ```
-Notice the difference between the code I just shared verses what was pasted into the **Resource configuration** section in the image above.
+Notice the difference between the code I just shared versus what was pasted into the **Resource configuration** section in the image above.
 Only the **Properties** portion of the code should be pasted into that section.

 ### Subnet

-Next we need a private [subnet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-subnet.html) where our virtual machines will live.
+Next, we need a private [subnet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-subnet.html) where our virtual machines will live.
 Search **AWS::EC2::Subnet** and drag it to the canvas.
 Each subnet must be associated with a VPC.
 Below is the YAML configuration for our subnet:

 ```yaml
 LabPrivateSubnet: